-Model Release: for content, video or images featuring people, a signed model release form from all individuals (or their guardians if under 18) who are visibly recognizable in the image frame is required.
+Model Release: for content, video or images featuring people, a signed model release form is required from all individuals (or their guardians if under 18) who are visibly recognizable in the image frame.
 Model releases are to remain on file as long as the images remain in use.
 An effective way to store the model releases is to digitize them and store them with the original photo and video files.

 Presenter Release: for content, video or images featuring a presenter, performer or lecturer, a signed Presenter Release and Consent Form is required.

 Crowd Release: for content, video, or images featuring groups of people or crowds that do not include children under the age of 18, where no single person is identifiable, individual photo releases may not be required.
 However, a conspicuous crowd release sign with language that entrance to the event constitutes consent to be photographed or filmed for any ASU purposes should be posted at all entrances.
 All photographs of children under the age of 18 require release forms signed by parents or guardians.

 These rules govern photos and videos intended for use in any university publication of marketing or a public relations nature, such as printed and electronic newsletters, web pages, social media, commercials, videos, brochures, viewbooks, reports, promotional items or other marketing material.

-Departments must obtain appropriate releases for all photos and videos that are used in any use other than news and editorial.
+Departments must obtain appropriate releases for all photos and videos that are used in any medium other than news and editorial.
 Releases must remain on file as long as the photos and videos remain in use.
 An effective way to store the releases is to digitize them and store them with the original photo and video files.

-Permission is granted to ASU departments to use photo and video files taken by the Enterprise Marketing Hub.
+Permission is granted to ASU departments to use photo and video files taken by Enterprise Brand Strategy and Management.
 Additional releases are not required for these files.
-Appropriate releases are collected for all photo and video creative taken by the Enterprise Marketing Hub.
+Appropriate releases are collected for all photo and video creative taken by Enterprise Brand Strategy and Management.